How to Copy Files and Directories in Linux

 -r option.
 In the following example we are copying the directory

 cp -R Pictures Pictures_backup

 The command above will create a destination directory and recursively copy all files and subdirectories from the source to the destination directory.

 The options used when copying files can be also used when copying directory.
 The main difference is that when copying directories you need to use the -R

 Copying Files and Directories with the

 rsync is a fast and versatile command line-utility that synchronizes files and directories between two locations.
 It can be used to copy files to local and remote locations.

-Rsync provides a number of options that control every aspect of its behavior.
+rsync includes a number of options that control every aspect of its behavior.
 The most useful option is

 -a which will copy directories recursively, transfer special and block devices, preserve symbolic links, modification times, group, ownership, and permissions.

 rsync -a file.txt file_backup.txt